Travel insurance and pregnancy - what you need to know

 If you’re travelling to Europe, you should carry a European Health Insurance Card (EHIC).
 This is not a replacement for travel insurance, but it entitles you to state-provided medical treatment across most European countries on the same terms as a local national.
 This scheme will continue even though the UK has now left the European Union although the name EHIC is being phased out and a new Global Health Insurance card (GHIC) will replace it – with broadly the same terms and cover.

-†Based on an individual aged 30 with no pre-existing conditions taking single trip cover for 3 days to France.
-Cover starts on 7th April 2021 and ends on 10th April 2021.
-Price correct as of 25th January 2021.
-Annual cover from £11.85 based on an individual aged 30 with no pre-existing conditions taking annual cover for travel in Europe.
-Cover starts on 7 April 2021 and ends after 12 months.
-Your policy will not be valid if you travel against FCDO advice.
+†Based on an individual aged 30 taking single trip cover for 3 days to France.
+Cover starts on 14 March 2022 and ends on 17 March 2022.
+Annual cover from £12.25 based on an individual aged 30 with no pre-existing conditions taking annual cover for travel in Europe.
+Cover starts on 14 March 2025 and ends after 12 months.
+Price correct as of February 2022.

 If you’re flying when pregnant, check the airline’s rules and requirements